matt985/Calculator/README.md

 Uses two lists as memory buffers.
 Each char inside them represents a digit.
-Every time an operation is requested, the buffer is converted into an actual number (either float or integer) and the buffer of digits is cleared.
+Every time an operation is requested, the buffer is converted into an actual number (either float or integer) and that same buffer is cleared.